 Students are only permitted to transfer programs if they are in good academic standing, with the exception of nursing students wishing to transfer programs.
 If a student changes their program, those credits previously taken and that will apply to the new program will be considered as credits attempted and earned and will be used in the calculation of SAP in the new program of study.
 However, a student leaving one program on financial aid warning will enter the new program on financial aid warning.
 A student graduating from one program and wishing to re-enter into a new program will have all applicable credits transfer into the new program.
 An evaluation of their transcript will be done using the same procedure as that for credits from another institution.
-Any equivalent courses will be transferred into the new program will be counted as hours attempted and earned and will be calculated into the student's completion rate and grade point average.
+Any equivalent courses will be transferred into the new program and the student's program length will be adjusted accordingly.
+Credits that transfer into the new program will be counted as hours attempted and earned and will be calculated into the student's completion rate and grade point average.